kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 ### Compute daily average RH values:

-Using the **daily_avg** utility to compute RH each day.
+Use the **daily_avg** utility to compute RH for each day.
 A median filter of 0.25 meter is used to eliminate large outliers and a minimum number of tracks is set to 10.
-The year inputs are optional.
+This is relatively low because of the small number of L2C transmitting satellites in the early years of the dataset.
+The year inputs here are optional.

 *daily_avg nwot 0.25 10 -year1 2009 -year2 2015*